What is the 24-Hour Flight Cancellation Rule?

 There aren’t many opportunities to make changes with airfares.
-With most airlines, any sort of change will require a minimum fee (often at least $200) plus the difference in fare.
+With most airlines, any sort of change to a basic economy ticket will require a minimum fee (often at least $200) plus the difference in fare.
 The 24-hour rule is a major exception, and it can be a cheap flight lover’s best friend.

 The 24-hour rule ensures free cancellations or changes on most flights that: